hatlabs/sh-rpi/content/en/docs/getting-started/_index.md

 SH-RPi is delivered fully assembled.
 The hardware installation steps are:

-1. Insert the 40-pin stackthrough header into the SH-RPi through the socket on the bottom side, pins towards the top.
+1. Insert the 40-pin stackthrough header into the SH-RPi through the socket on the bottom side, pins facing upwards.
-2. Plug the SH-RPi on the Raspberry Pi GPIO header (optionally using the hex standoffs)
+2. Plug the SH-RPi onto the Raspberry Pi GPIO header (optionally using the hex standoffs).
-3. Attach suitable power wires to the terminal plugs.
-The terminal plugs arrive with the screws closed, so pay attention to open them first before inserting the wires.
+3. Attach appropriate power wires to the terminal plugs.
+The terminal plugs arrive with the screws tightened, so ensure you loosen them before inserting the wires.

 {{< imgrel "shrpi_v2_hardware_assembly.jpg" "50%" >}}
 Hardware assembly diagram for SH-RPi v2.0.0.
 {{< /imgrel >}}

 ### Power Connection